Chandan24-cell/Chandan24-cell/README.md

 # 💫 About Me:
-I am an AI/ML Engineer with a strong foundation in machine learning, deep learning, and data-driven system design.
-My work focuses on developing, optimizing, and deploying scalable AI solutions across domains such as computer vision, natural language processing, and data engineering.
-I have hands-on experience with end-to-end ML workflows, including data preprocessing, model training, evaluation, and production deployment, with an emphasis on reliability and real-world applicability.<br>I am particularly interested in building robust deep learning models, applying transfer learning, and integrating MLOps best practices to ensure reproducibility, monitoring, and scalability.
-I value clarity in problem formulation, efficiency in implementation, and alignment with current industry standards.
-My approach combines strong theoretical understanding with practical engineering execution to deliver AI systems that perform effectively in real-world environments.
+I am a Computer Science Engineering student specializing in Artificial Intelligence and Machine Learning, with a solid foundation in machine learning, deep learning, and data-driven system design.
+I am actively developing my skills by building and experimenting with real-world AI solutions across domains such as computer vision, natural language processing, and data engineering.

+I have hands-on experience with end-to-end machine learning workflows, including data preprocessing, model development, evaluation, and basic deployment.
+My focus is on writing efficient, scalable code and understanding how models perform in practical scenarios rather than just theoretical settings.

+I am particularly interested in deep learning, transfer learning, and applying MLOps concepts such as reproducibility, versioning, and model monitoring.
+I continuously explore modern tools and frameworks to improve my development process and align with industry practices.

+My approach emphasizes clear problem understanding, structured implementation, and continuous improvement through experimentation and learning.
+I aim to build AI systems that are not only accurate but also reliable and applicable in real-world use cases.

 ## 🌐 Socials: